 There’s No Power to Garage Door Opener

 One of the most common reasons your garage door doesn’t open is there’s no power to the garage door opener.
+This is surprisingly common — in fact, most repair issues we encounter for garage door openers come down to power supply problems.
 Check to see that the opener is plugged in.
 Open your fuse box to see if you’ve blown a fuse.
 Replace the batteries in your garage door opener.
 You might feel silly, but you’d be surprised how many calls we get for emergency garage door repair in Roseville, California over a pair of dead batteries.
 It’s become so common we keep our response trucks stocked with fresh batteries.
 And when we arrive on the scene of a garage door that doesn’t open, that’s the first thing we check.
 It’s the easiest garage door repair to fix, but it’s also the most overlooked.